 For your kids, summertime means no school and plenty of time for fun activities.
 Between trips to the local pool, summer camp, and vacation time with their parents, they’re always in for a good time.
 When it comes to divorced co-parents, however, sometimes even a fun and relaxing trip can come with stressful underpinnings.
 If you’re worried about heated disagreements with your ex, consider these tips to keep it cool during the summer months.

-1) Review your parenting plan.
+1) Review your summer co-parenting plan.

 Your parenting plan should have a set schedule that you’ll use most of the time, as well as a specific schedule for vacation time.
 You may have already agreed on how many days or weeks you are each allowed to be away from home with your children.
 Before you start planning vacations, take the time to go over your parenting agreement to make sure you understand your summertime scheduling plan.
 If your agreement doesn’t say anything about summer vacation, you should sit down with your co-parent to draft a plan that works for you both.
 Don’t forget to account for transportation and logistics.

 2) Coordinate co-parenting.